carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 ~~~
 {: .output}

 We can now proceed to align sequences.
+We should still be set within the `~/Desktop/docker-intro/peptides` directory as before, and we will share the current directory with the container.
 As a first attempt we'll use the multiple sequence file `peptides.fasta` located in the same directory.
 The file contains all 4 sequences we just used previously.
 You can check its content with the  `cat` command.
-We should still be set within the `~/Desktop/docker-intro/peptides` directory as before, and we will share the current directory with the container.

 Since the container uses  `ENTRYPOINT` at this time we can only use it from outside the container *i.e.* adding `-it`
 to make the container interactive would have no effect.
 We can provide the minimal mandatory input required
 as the input and output file names with `-i` and `-o` which will pass directly to the `clustalo` program.
+For now, we also need to accept that `clustalo` expects data to be found in the `/data` directory on the container.

 ~~~
 $ docker run --rm -v ${PWD}:/data pegi3s/clustalomega -i /data/peptides.fasta -o /data/peptides_aligned.fasta